Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool scans the local network for Android devices with ADB enabled over WiFi/TCP, specifically probing common ADB ports on ARP table hosts and optionally a custom IP range.
-It directly distinguishes itself from sibling tools like adb_connect by noting that discovered devices can be connected with that tool.
+The description clearly states it scans the local network for Android devices with ADB over WiFi/TCP, probes common ports, and distinguishes itself from sibling tools like adb_connect by mentioning discovered devices can be connected with that tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.